 Canadian Infection Prevention and Control Courses

-- Centennial College, Toronto Basic Infection Prevention and Control Program (online or onsite)
+- Centennial College, Toronto Basic Infection Prevention and Control Program (online)

 - University of British Columbia, Vancouver Basic Infection Control Course

 - Bay River College, Infection Prevention and Control Program

 IPAC Canada Acknowledged Courses:

 - Humber College Infection Prevention and Control Course

 - Michener Institute, Toronto - Infection Control & Epidemiology